Vatshayan/Final-Year-Project-Cryptographic-Technique-for-Communication-System/README.md

 💌 Feel free to contact me for any kind of help on any projects.

 ### HOW TO RUN THE PROJECT-
-⚡ Email me at **vatshayan007@gmail.com** to get a detailed Guide report wuth Code to run the project with source Code.
+⚡ Email me at **vatshayan007@gmail.com** to get a detailed Guide report with Code to run the project with source Code.

 ### 📫 HOW TO REACH ME